Mina Witkojc

-Mina Witkojc (German: Wilhelmine Wittka; 28 May 1893, Burg (Spreewald) – 11 November 1975) was an important Sorbian journalist, ethnic advocate, and poet.
+Mina Witkojc (German: Wilhelmine Wittka; 28 May 1893, Burg (Spreewald) – 11 November 1975) was a Sorbian journalist, ethnic advocate, and poet.
 She wrote in and advocated for the Lower Sorbian language.
 Because of her support for democracy, she was persecuted by the Nazi regime and forced into exile.
 She returned to the town of Burg after the end of the Second World War to continue her cultural work.

 Life

 Youth and Life in Berlin

 Mina Witkojc was born in 1893 to Sorbian maid Marjana Witkojc (German: Marianne Wittka) and innkeeper Fritz Pohlenz, in Burg im Spreewald.
 The mother left Mina and her sister after 2 years, because their father had married another woman.
 She moved to Berlin to work as a 'Plätter'.
-Because of this, the two sisters grew up with their grandmother in their father's Inn.
+Because of this, the two sisters grew up with their grandmother in their father's inn.
 She attended the public school in Burg.

 In 1907 (age 13 or 14), Mina moved to Berlin and began working as a children's maid and a flower arranger to make ends meet.
 The same year, she wrote her first poems in German.
 In 1914 she started working in the armaments industry.

 In 1917, Mina returned to Burg and worked as an agricultural day labourer.